- About ICIS

 So every year since then Imogen has been handed from President to President and as a result Imogen is a very well-travelled parrot.
 She has had a much more exciting life than sitting on a table in a crowded restaurant but she did suffer a little damage to one of her wings a few years ago.
 To help prevent any further mishaps, Professor Wolfgang Schima when President of ICIS, bought her a special case with a foam interior specially cut out to fit her shape to protect her.
 Thanks to Wolfgang she can now travel the world much more safely.

-We hope you will join us and see Imogen at ICIS 2020 in London.
+We hope you will join us and see Imogen at an ICIS Annual Teaching Course somewhere in the world!
+We look forward to meeting you and thank you for supporting our Society!

 Past President Dr. Liliane Ollivier tells the story of the parrot.